6 Signs You Should Look For a New Primary Care Doctor

 This is something we hear about a lot.
-Patients have seen the same primary care doctor for years, but they just don’t feel like they have a good relationship with them.
-Some say it feels like the first time they see them every visit.
+Maybe you have seen the same primary care doctor for years, but you just don’t feel like you have a good relationship with them.
+You might say it feels like the first time you see them every visit.

 4. You’re tired of waiting.

 As the Tom Petty song goes, the waiting is the hardest part.
-For some people, finding a new PCP is 100% about waiting.
+For some, finding a new PCP is 100% about waiting.

-They’re tired of waiting days or weeks for an appointment.
-Then, when it’s time for their appointment, they’re tired of sitting in a lobby for 30 minutes only to sit for another 20 minutes in the exam room, and then only seeing the doctor for about 10 minutes.
+You're tired of waiting days or weeks for an appointment.
+Then, when it’s time for your appointment, you're tired of sitting in a lobby for 30 minutes only to sit for another 20 minutes in the exam room, and then only seeing the doctor for about 10 minutes.

-The doctor either just doesn’t have an appointment slot open for days, because they have thousands of patients trying to get them, or they are running from appointment to appointment each day because they’re trying to squeeze 30-40 in before the end of business.
+The doctor either just doesn’t have an appointment slot open for days, because they have thousands of patients trying to get them, or they are running from appointment to appointment each day because they’re trying to squeeze 20-35 in before the end of the business day.

 5. You (and your family) need more convenience in your life.

-For some people, finding a new primary care doctor is just about streamlining their life as much as possible.
-Bring the whole family’s care under one roof, make scheduling multiple appointments at one location possible, and reap the benefits of getting care for a doctor that knows the ins and outs of your family and your lifestyle.
+Finding a new primary care doctor might just be about streamlining your life as much as possible.
+Bring your whole family’s care under one roof, make scheduling multiple appointments at one location possible, and reap the benefits of getting care for a doctor that knows the ins and outs of your family and your lifestyle.